I participated in a Holy Week Walk this year.

 At the Cross

-He described the events that dreadful day at Calvary, reflecting on the horror for Jesus’ mother, Mary, watching her son die.
+He described the events that took place on that dreadful day at Calvary.
+He reflected on the horror for Jesus’ mother, Mary, watching her son die.

 Oh, one more thing.
 The thief on the left heckled that Jesus, shouting and making fun of him.
 The other one drew himself up and shouted back, ‘We deserve what we get, but this man doesn’t.”